NA-MIC/ProjectWeek/README.md

 #### Who can attend?

 Project Weeks are open to all and publicly advertised.
 One-day participation is permitted for first-time attendees, but rest stay for the entire event.
-Email announcements are sent to the [Project Week mailing list](https://public.kitware.com/mailman/listinfo/na-mic-project-week) (for continuity) and posted on the [Project Week forum](https://github.com/orgs/NA-MIC/teams/pw27/discussions) (new dissemination mechanism as of PW27).
+Email announcements are sent to the [Project Week mailing list](https://public.kitware.com/mailman/listinfo/na-mic-project-week) (for continuity) and posted on the [Project Week forum](https://discourse.slicer.org/c/community/project-week).

 #### Who should attend?